-Faith in God and its expression are personal to the individual and her relationship to the Creator.
-Genuine faith can be seen in one's active response to God's Word and in a life based on Christian values.
-A deep faith in Jesus Christ and His Church as community of faith is foundational for dedicating oneself to religious mission.
+Faith in God and its expression are personal to the religious sister and her relationship to God, the Creator.
+Genuine faith can be seen in her active response to God's Word and in a life based on Christian values.
+A deep faith in Jesus Christ and His Church as community of faith is foundational for dedicating herself to religious mission.

-To assist the student in her faith, the Religious Formation Program offers liturgical formation, content topics related to faith, annual retreats, and days of recollection.
+To assist the religious sister in her faith, the Religious Formation Program offers liturgical formation, content topics related to faith, annual retreats, and days of recollection.
 There are ample spiritual reading resources in the College library and reading room.
-Opportunities exist for the student to participate in student-initiated prayer groups and sharing.
-A key component for faith development is the student's participation in regular spiritual direction.
-Priests are available for personal Reconciliation, with a communal Reconciliation service offered each semester.
+Opportunities exist for her to participate in student-initiated prayer groups and sharing.
+A key component for faith development is her participation in regular spiritual direction.
+Women religious who are in temporal vows are required to see a spiritual director monthly.
+Those who are in final vows are highly encouraged to see a spiritual director regularly.
+Priests are also available for the Sacrament of Reconciliation weekly and upon request.

-The faith life necessary for religious-mission is best demonstrated through her self-evaluation, the student's own articulation of her faith as demonstrated in community.
-The student also expresses her faith and spiritual journey in formation group Bible sharing and by showing she places her faith on a level of importance equal to or greater than other aspects of her total development.
+The faith life necessary for religious-mission is best demonstrated through the religious sister's self-evaluation, her own articulation of her faith as demonstrated in community.
+She also expresses her faith and spiritual journey in formation group Bible sharing and also by the ways she places her faith on a level of importance equal to or greater than other aspects of her total development.